dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 ### New

 * Added support for decoding barcodes from an existing video stream.
-* Introduced new namespace `Dynamsoft.
-DBR`.
+* Introduced new namespace `Dynamsoft.DBR`.
 * Implemented a new licensing tracking mechanism, License 2.0, which makes it easier for users to track license usage.
 * Added a new format control parameter, BarcodeZoneMinDistanceToImageBorders, to set the minimum distance (in pixels) between the barcode zone and image borders.
 * Added a new format control parameter, MinRatioOfBarcodeZoneWidthToHeight, to set the minimum ratio (width/height) of the barcode zone.
 * Added a new format control parameter, BarcodeZoneBarCountRangeArray, to set the barcode zone's range of bar count for barcode search.
 * Added a new argument, SpatialIndexBlockSize, for RPM_GENERAL_RGB_CONTRAST, RPM_GENERAL_GRAY_CONTRAST and RPM_GENERAL_HSV_CONTRAST.
 * Added a new parameter, DeblurModes, so users can use different deblur algorithms for different scenarios.
-DeblurModes has the following enum types: DirectBinarization, ThresholdBinarization, GrayEqulization, Smoothing, Morphing, DeepAnalysis and Sharpening.
+DeblurModes has the following enum types: DirectBinarization, ThresholdBinarization, GrayEqualization, Smoothing, Morphing, DeepAnalysis and Sharpening.

 ### Improved